 So, without any delay, let us get to it.

-iMessage Alternatives for iOS/Android
+iMessage Alternatives in 2019

 The iMessage app on the iPhone is an amazing messaging app and there are a lot of reasons why iPhone user loves it.
 Therefore, if you’re moving to Android from an iOS device or whether you’re just on the lookout for an Android app that’s comparable to iMessage.
 Keep in mind that iMessage is more than only an app, it’s a service.
 Fornutanlty, there are lots of apps like iMessage instant messenger from which you can pick the ideal app for your phone or tablet.
 Furthermore, the application saves your delivery report and other info to produce the messaging experience simpler.
 There are Android users who wish to install and use iMessage but the issue is that iMessage is only limited to iPhone and it isn’t readily available for Android devices.
 Only an Apple device user receives the privilege to use it.